Research governance framework

 nursing, health information, pathology, other local requirements, interpreting services, pharmacy, tissue bank(s), radiology/medical imaging, budget approval.

-The research governance cover letter and checklist provides guidance to assist principal investigators to meet the requirements of research governance/SSA.
+The research governance checklist provides guidance to assist principal investigators to meet the requirements of research governance/SSA.

 Making a site specific assessment application